-- 8.1 The Service User must always be involved in the planning and provision of his or her care where capacity allows.
-Relatives and/or others important to the Service User must also be involved wherever possible, with the agreement of the Service User. - 8.2 The obligation to maintain confidentiality must not prevent staff asking relatives and others for information or for their opinions and concerns, which should always be fully documented.
-However, no aspect of an individual's personal care or treatment should be discussed with the Carer/others involved without the expressed consent of the Service User unless it is in their best interest to do so.

-- 8.3Where Carers and others are identified, staff should engage proactively in discussion with the Service User regarding what level of information may be shared and with whom.
+- 8.1 The Service User should always be involved in the planning and provision of his or her care where capacity allows.
+Relatives and/or others important to the Service User should also be involved wherever possible, with the agreement of the Service User.
+When the service user does not have capacity it is usual to involve carers, families and friends in decision making unless there is a documented good reason not to do so. - 8.2The obligation to maintain confidentiality must not prevent staff asking relatives and others for information or for their opinions and concerns, on care planning, which should always be documented.
+The Trust expects that carers will usually be involved in service users support as "Partners in Care".
+Where Carers and others are identified, staff should engage proactively in discussion with the Service User regarding how they would like them to be involved and what level of information may be shared and with whom.
 Such information should be recorded and regularly revisited.
-In the case of no disclosure consideration is needed on how Carers can still be offered support and general information according to practice guidelines - 8.4The Service User has a right to confidentiality, but this must always be seen in the context of not only the interests of the Service User but also of others.
-A decision to consult others, against the expressed wishes of the Service User, will be taken by the Care Coordinator / Lead Professional and recorded in the Service User's clinical record together with the reason why it was necessary to do this.
-The Service User will always be told this is happening and why. - 8.5Where agreement cannot be reached between the Care Coordinator and relevant others, a discussion with the multi-disciplinary team or Team Manager must take place and a team decision reached.
+In the case of no disclosure Carers can still be treated with respect and dignity and offered their own support and general information (See information sharing section) - 8.3The Service User has a right to confidentiality; this must always be seen in the context of not only the interests and safety of the Service User but others too.

+A decision to consult others, against the expressed wishes of the Service User, for example to prevent serious harm to a service user or carer, will be taken by the Care Coordinator / Lead Professional and recorded in the Service User's clinical record together with the reason why it was necessary to do this.
+Team involvement in this discussion should also be sought.
+The Service User should be told this is happening and why.

+8.4Where best interest procedures are followed and agreement about a course of action cannot be reached between the Care Coordinator and relevant others, a discussion with the multi-disciplinary team or Team Manager must take place and a team decision reached.
 The nearest relative (as defined in the Mental Health Act 1983) of a Service User being assessed for compulsory treatment must also be consulted under Section 11(4) of the Act.
-The user must be informed of this although sensitivity around where consultation takes place should be exercised - 8.6 Standard Six of the Mental Health National Service Framework for Adults describes the entitlement of Carers to an assessment of their own needs and to access services.
-The Carers of Service Users 'on CPA' must be identified in the care plan, and given information about available services.
-8 - 8.7Unless the Service User has capacity or competence and withholds consent, anyone identified as a Carer for someone receiving care from mental health or learning disabilities services is entitled to: - Be treated with respect and dignity as part of the care team - Be given information and have the chance to discuss the condition and/or treatment, the risks of the treatment and available alternatives - Be involved in preparing care plans care management plans - Be invited to review meetings and be involved in making arrangements for review meetings.
-Be informed of access to Carer advocacy arrangements with local organisations to support participation. - Have their involvement acknowledged and described in Service Users' care plans
+The service user should be informed of this although sensitivity around where consultation takes place should be exercised

+How we can best help carers

+Carers are usually doing the best they can in difficult circumstances.
+Stress and distress might make it hard for them to communicate clearly what they want to say or need from clinicians.
+The burden is on staff to make sure that they have understood and that the right information is given at the right time to support carers.
+Carers have indicated that they require information on:

+- How the service works - Information on mental health issues the Royal College of Psychiatrists website has useful information advising carers how to ask professionals about mental health. - Information on their rights - Information on carer support both in and outside of the organisation - A person to talk to if there is information carers want to share or understand - What to do in a crisis

+The Trust carers booklet and service specific materials hold much of this information but it is not a substitute for approachable, compassionate staff who engage well with carers and offer them the chance to speak.